 Virtual Reality and Augmented Reality are just some of the most popular technologies today.
 But their origin started way longer than most people know.
 Some of the early attempts of virtual reality started with viewing two photos through reflecting mirrors.

-Started from the Stereoscope of Sir Charles Wheatstone in 1838, a device to view two separate images reflecting from a pair of mirrors which create an illusion of one 3D image, followed by David Brewster’s Lenticular Stereoscope 1849, similar to Wheatstone’s Stereoscope but it’s a closed box with two lenticular lenses.
+- Started from the Stereoscope of Sir Charles Wheatstone in 1838, a device to view two separate images reflecting from a pair of mirrors which create an illusion of one 3D image, followed by David Brewster’s Lenticular Stereoscope 1849, similar to Wheatstone’s Stereoscope but it’s a closed box with two lenticular lenses.

-Next to Sensorama was the “Sword of Damocles,” a work of Ivan Sutherland in 1968, widely considered as the first VR head-mounted display(HMD), that was connected to a computer that enabled the wearer to see a virtual world.
+- The “Sword of Damocles,” a work of Ivan Sutherland in 1968, widely considered as the first VR head-mounted display(HMD), that was connected to a computer that enabled the wearer to see a virtual world.

-The term “virtual reality,” however, was first used in 1989, by the founder of VPL Research, Jaron Lanier, whose research data contributed products to the evolution of VR industry.
+- The term “virtual reality,” however, was first used in 1989, by the founder of VPL Research, Jaron Lanier, whose research data contributed products to the evolution of the VR industry.
 And 1992 was the birth of the term “augmented reality,” which first used by a Boeing researcher, Tom Caudell.

-More Than Just for Entertainment
+Augmented Reality and Virtual Reality Technology: More Than Just for Entertainment

-VR is currently being used for education, healthcare, scientific visualization, construction and engineering, and even in military—this includes all the three services; Army, Air Force, and Navy—for training purposes such as; battlefield training, riding fighting jets, armored vehicles, tanks, submarines and even parachute jumping, with the simulated sensation of the actual experience.
+VR is currently being used for education, healthcare, scientific visualization, construction, and engineering, and even in the military—this includes all the three services; Army, Air Force, and Navy—for training purposes such as; battlefield training, riding fighting jets, armored vehicles, tanks, submarines and even parachute jumping, with the simulated sensation of the actual experience.

 VR development is still progressing, and its benefits still aren’t fully realized yet.
 Ylva Hansdotter, Head of VR for Impact, HTC Vive, stated that the “potential for VR to help us understand and transform ourselves and the world around us is limitless.
 It is crucial that the VR industry comes together in these formative years to fully leverage this potential for social good.”

 For example, ARkit allows developers to create high-detailed AR experiences for iPhone and iPad users.
 Using the camera of the device, it can capture 3D virtual objects, text, and characters that overlays the actual world, helping us to enhance and understand the real world through smartphones.

 American Airlines is one of ARKit’s useful apps; it’s a living map at the airport with overlaid information such as departing gate, restrooms, and restaurants.
 Its purpose is to help lost passengers or those who are not familiar with the airport.

 Cook strongly believes in AR’s future; he said, “I view AR as profound.
-Not today, not the app you’ll see on the App Store today, but what it will be, what it can be.
+Not today, not the app you’ll see on the app Store today, but what it will be, what it can be.
 I think it’s profound.”

-What the Future of AR/VR Holds
+What the Future of Augmented Reality and Virtual Reality Holds

 Both are showcasing their individual value in various fields that surely is beneficial for many.
 But useful and cool as they are now, both Virtual Reality and Augmented Reality still got a lot for us to watch out for in the future.